 Within the Innovative Europe Pillar, the EIT and the EIC (based on their Memorandum of Understanding) will run complementary activities aimed at streamlining the support provided to innovative ventures.
 The EIT KICs will be encouraged to provide business acceleration services and trainings to beneficiaries awarded EIC funding.
 The EIT will also facilitate the access of EIC beneficiaries to the KICs' innovation ecosystems and relevant actors of the knowledge triangle.
 In parallel, the EIT's beneficiaries will be encouraged to apply to the EIC's instruments.
-Both organisations will implement the Internship Scheme.
-The EIT Community will also collaborate with EIE.
+In 2024 and 2026 the EIT together with EIC will organise a joint Women Awards to amplify the importance of women leaders and innovators in the European and global arena.
+Also as indicated in the New European Innovation Agenda both organisations will be implementing join Innovation Internship Scheme.
+In years 2024-2026 the EIT will further enhance collaboration with EIC in locations outside EU, in particular in locations where the EIT Community operates its Global Outreach Hubs (in particular in Israel and Silicon Valley).
+Collaboration opportunities between researchers from Pathfinder or transition support scheme and EIT alumni will be further explored.
+Both organisations will further intensify joint communication activities.
+The EIT Community will also aim to collaborate increasingly with EIE.